Garden Calender for the Brisbane region

 It's tempting to get carried away when confronted with the variety of seeds and seedlings available in the garden centres, much less the many unusual varieties in the catalogues of specialist suppliers.
 Most vegetables need a constant supply of moisture to do well so do bear in mind your ability to keep the water up to plantings over the coming months.

-Pest control is also a major problem during the warm months.
-Try to minimise population buildups by being vigilant now Newly hatched pests or isolated attacks may be difficult to spot, but if you control infestations early you can help reduce more serious damage later on.
+Try to minimise population buildups by being vigilant now. however, newly hatched pests or isolated attacks can be difficult to spot, so be proactive.
 For example, protect young tomatoes and other susceptible fruit from fruit fly with with appropriate bags or nets and set up fruit fly traps.
+Cabbage White butterflies may look pretty fluttering over the vegetable garden, but if they get the chance their caterpillars will quickly demolish cabbages and related crops.
+If you still want to plant them, be prepared to take precautions.

 Fruit Trees